Supriya-Gunjal/omr_demo/README.md

 - Valid options: A, B, C, D, NA (case-insensitive).
 - If fewer answers than `Number of questions`, missing ones become `NA`.

+## 📊 Output Preview

+When a student’s OMR sheet is uploaded and evaluated, the system generates:

+- Total Questions
+- Correct Answers
+- Incorrect Answers
+- Unanswered (NA)
+- Percentage Score

+It also provides a per-question breakdown (Answer Key vs Student Answer)